 The HP OfficeJet Pro 8025 is decent for casual photos.
-Its photo printing quality and color accuracy are alright, although finer detail may be hard to spot.
+Its photo printing quality and color accuracy are decent, although finer details are harder to spot.
 That being said, it can print photos in under a minute, which is quite good, and it can print on glossy photo paper.

-The HP OfficeJet Pro 8025 has a good design.
-Its plastic body is sturdy and there's good access to paper jams from the top of the printer.
-While the front paper tray isn't easy to open or close, the scanner lid can be lifted slightly to accommodate larger or bulkier items like books.
-However, the scanner lid can come off its hinges if you lift it too much and expose the wires, making it hard to realign if you want to close the lid.
-To access the ink cartridges from the top cover, the scanner lid must be closed too.
-However, the printer doesn't notify you when it's running low on ink, which can be frustrating.
+The HP OfficeJet Pro 8028 has a good design.
+Its plastic body is sturdy, and there's good access to paper jams from the top of the printer.
+The front paper tray isn't easy to open or close, which can be frustrating.
+Likewise, the scanner lid can come off its hinges if you lift it too much and expose the wires, making it hard to realign if you want to close the lid.
+The scanner lid must also be closed to access the ink cartridges, and the printer doesn't notify you when it's running low on ink.
+On the upside, the scanner lid lifts slightly to accommodate larger or bulkier items like books.

-The HP OfficeJet Pro 8025 has an excellent color touchscreen.
-Thanks to its vertical tilt, you'll be able to easily view the screen from most angles.
+The HP 8028 has an excellent color touchscreen.
+Due to its vertical tilt, the screen is easily visible, whether you're sitting or standing.
 The touch buttons are also responsive and provide audible feedback.

-Note that the manufacturer's specs indicate a 6.6cm display screen but this was measured edge to edge.
+Note: The manufacturer's specs indicate a 6.6cm display screen, but this was measured edge to edge.
 We measure the screen diagonally.

-The HP OfficeJet Pro 8025 has a poor cartridge system.
-The black cartridge quickly runs out of ink, so if you're using this printer to print off black text documents like essays or forms, you'll have to change this cartridge more often.
-On the upside, the color cartridges last slightly longer and there are high yield cartridges available that can extend your page yield.
+The HP OfficeJet Pro 8028 has a poor cartridge system.
+The black cartridge runs out of ink quickly and often needs replacing, which increases costs over time.
+On the upside, the color cartridges last slightly longer, and there are high yield cartridges available should you need them.

 Note: This printer uses Instant Ink, a smart cartridge system designed by HP that monitors your printing habits so that it can send you replacement ink automatically for a monthly fee.
-While it's optional, if you decide to cancel your subscription while you still have this ink installed, your printer will stop working with your Instant Ink cartridges.
+It's optional, but if you decide to cancel your subscription while you still have this ink installed, your printer will stop working with your Instant Ink cartridges.

-The 8025 has great scanning features.
-It has a flatbed scanner which is great for bulkier or more fragile items such as old photos or fabric while the sheetfed is more suitable for paper documents like forms.
-This scanner lid also has hinges to allow you to lift it a little bit higher, making it easy to scan books.
-However, the lid can come off the hinges and it can be hard to place back correctly.
-The Automatic Document Feeder (ADF) is an additional feature that makes it easy to scan multiple documents in a row.
+The HP 8025 has great scanning features.
+Its flatbed scanner is great for bulkier or more fragile items such as old photos or fabric, while the feeder is more suitable for paper documents like forms.
+The scanner lid's hinges lift for scanning thicker items like books or fragile photos.
+However, the lid is prone to coming off its hinges, and it's hard to place back correctly.
+The automatic document feeder (ADF) is an additional feature that makes it easy to scan multiple documents in a row.
 While the flatbed isn't large enough to scan legal documents or tabloid pages, it's more than enough for scanning typical letter format items.
-It doesn't support duplex scanning, but if that's important to you, check out the HP OfficeJet Pro 9015.

-Keep in mind that even if you print only in black, most inkjet printers continue using the color cartridge for servicing tasks, so you will likely still need to replace it eventually.
+Keep in mind that even if you print only in black, most inkjet printers continue using the color cartridges for servicing tasks, so you will likely still need to replace them eventually.

-The 8025's color accuracy is decent.
-It shouldn't be a problem for most casual uses; however, those who require more accurate colors might not find this printer suitable for their needs.
+The HP 8025's color accuracy is decent enough for most casual uses; however, those who require more accurate colors might not find this printer suitable for their needs.

 If you're looking for a printer that can print higher-quality photos, check out the Canon PIXMA TS6320.

-The HP OfficeJet Pro 8025 has a few variants, the 8028 and the 8035.
-The Pro 8035 is the exact same printer, but uses a subscription ink service.
-The Pro 8028 also uses a subscription ink service, but is a Costco exclusive.
+We tested the HP OfficeJet Pro 8025, and it has two variants, the OfficeJet 8028 and the OfficeJet 8035.
+The 8035 printer is the exact same printer but uses a subscription ink service.
+The Pro 8028 also uses a subscription ink service but is a Costco exclusive.
 We expect our tests to apply to all variants of this printer.

 The HP OfficeJet Pro 9015 is a better overall printer than the HP OfficeJet Pro 8025.
 The 9015 has a better cartridge system, it supports duplex scanning, and its cost-per-print is more affordable.
 It also has a much quicker printing speed, better photo printing quality, and it has external storage support.
 On the other hand, the 8025 has slightly better color accuracy.